angelofdeauth/gitnotify/README.md

 ### New Commits

 The existing build tools can aid in making new commits.
+If there are tracked files with cached changes ( added via `git add 'filename'`), only the cached changes will be automatically used.
+If there are tracked files with uncached changes, all changes will be added to the commit (including new files).
-If all of the changes which have been made are to be added to the same commit, `make commit` from the repository root directory will perform all necessary automation and prompt the user for a commit message.
+If there are only new files, all changes will be added to the commit.
+`make commit` from the repository root directory will perform all necessary automation and prompt the user for a commit message.

 ### Tagging a new version